faymaz/LevHaci/README.md

 ---

-*Design your electronic projects with Levhacı*
+*Design your electronic projects with LevHacı*